3 Phases to Break the Cycle Without Expecting Her to Change

 -

-This workbook is specifically designed for adult daughters who grew up with emotionally immature mothers, but many of the themes—boundary work, grief, identity, safety—can resonate with anyone who experienced emotional neglect or enmeshment in childhood.
+This workbook is specifically designed for adult daughters who grew up with emotionally immature mothers (broadly termed, encompassing many presentations), but many of the themes—boundary work, grief, identity, safety—can resonate with anyone who experienced emotional neglect or enmeshment in childhood.
 If the material feels relevant to you, it may be helpful.

 -